 The Agency maintains a professional staff of attorneys, accountants, and financial examiners to address the variety of issues presented in registration, examination, and enforcement matters and to make prompt and accurate recommendations and decisions concerning securities offerings and plans of business for dealing in securities.

 As in every year since its creation, the State Securities Board remains a net contributor to the General Revenue Fund of the state.
-In FY 2015 the Agency's budget was approximately $7 million and its operations deposited approximately $225 million in revenue, primarily from fees for the registration and filing of securities and the firms and individuals who sell securities or provide investment advice.
+In FY 2017 the Agency's budget was approximately $7.1 million and its operations deposited approximately $157 million to the General Revenue Fund, primarily from fees for the registration and filing of securities and the firms and individuals who sell securities or provide investment advice.

 Since its inception, the State Securities Board has engaged in vigorous enforcement of The Securities Act.
 The Enforcement Division is charged with detection and prevention of violations of the Act, including fraud committed in connection with the sale of securities, illegal sales of unregistered securities, and sales of securities by unregistered dealers.
 The Division is also charged with initiating appropriate administrative, civil, or criminal action against firms or individuals that violate provisions of the Act.